pthreat/StangeMercadoPago/README.md

 Added IPN Notification support for basic checkout Added a handy command for developers to be able to create mercadopago test users (stange:mercadopago:create:test-user)

+### Running tests

+For running the integration tests your plugin must be properly configured.
+While testing, please, use the Shopware's shipped phpunit binary located at shopware-folder/vendor/bin/phpunit

 ### TODO